havardox/worlds_slowest_neural_network/README.md

 5\. `cd worlds_slowest_neural_network

-> Note: Depending on your OS, the Python command may be py or python3.
+> Note: Depending on your OS, the Python command may be called py or python3.

 6\. `python -m pip install .`